simpleclub-extended/lesson_challenge/README.md

 - After user saw all Pages the screen presents Tasks of the Lesson in a single list view

-- User is able to interact with the Tasks by selecting an answer from the given options

 - At any moment the user is able to move freely between the Pages and the Tasks view

-- Saving or maintaining the list of provided Task answers is out of scope
+## Out of scope

+- The ability to interact with the Tasks (submitting answers, etc.)

 Screen entry point widget: `LessonDetailsPage`.
 Use existing bloc that loads the lesson data by id `LessonDetailsBloc`.